SAFEtoolbox/SAFE-on-DAFNI/README.md

-This repository collects code and documentation produced in the **USARIS project** (*Uncertainty quantification and sensitivity analysis for resilient infrastructure systems*) under the DAFNI Centre of Excellence for Resilient Infrastructure Analysis (UKRI Building a Secure and Resilient World programme - grant number ST/Y003713/1)
+This repository collects code and documentation produced in the **USARIS project** (*Uncertainty quantification and sensitivity analysis for resilient infrastructure systems*) funded under the DAFNI Centre of Excellence for Resilient Infrastructure Analysis (UKRI Building a Secure and Resilient World programme - grant number ST/Y003713/1)

 **Project Description**